Stochastic Finite Volume Approximation with Clustering in the Parameter Space for the Forward Uncertainty Quantification of Differential Equations with Random Parameters: The Stochastic Finite Volume Scheme

 where $\mathcal{L}$ is a operator containing initial and boundary conditions, $u=u(\textbf{x},t,\textbf{y})$ is the dependent variable, $\textbf{x}$ and $t$ are spatial and temporal coordinates, $\textbf{y}$ is a random parameter that might be dependent on $\textbf{x}$ and $t$ in some problems.
-For deterministic PDEs, the idea of finite volume (FV) method is to integrate the governing PDE on each cell in the physical space.
-For parametric PDEs, the basic idea of SFV is to discretize the parameter space while discretizing the physical space.
-A set $\{\omega_j\}, j=1,...,N$ is built such that for probability measure $P$ and $\forall i\neq j$, both $P(\omega_i \cap \omega_j)$ and $\Omega=\cup_{j=1}^{N}\omega_j$ hold.
-Then, conditional expectations $E(u_h|\omega_j)$ is used to approximate the solution of parametric PDE \citep{abgrall2007simple}, where $u_h$ is the numerical solution in the physical space.
-The conditional expectation $E(u_h|\omega_j)$ is defined as
+For deterministic equations, the idea of finite volume (FV) method is to integrate the governing equation on each cell in the physical space.
+For parametric problems, the basic idea of SFV is to discretize the physical space as well as the parameter space.
+A set $\{\omega_j\}, j=1,...,N$ is built such that for probability measure $P$, both $P(\omega_i \cap \omega_j)=0$ $\forall i\neq j$ and $\Omega=\cup_{j=1}^{N}\omega_j$ hold.
+Then, conditional expectation $E(u_h|\omega_j)$ is used to approximate the solution of parametric equations \citep{abgrall2007simple}, where $u_h$ is the numerical solution in the physical space, and $E(u_h|\omega_j)$ is defined as

-To compute $E(u_h|\omega_j)$, the governing parametric PDE needs to be integrated on the cells or finite volumes both in the physical and paramter spaces. \citet{Jin2017} presents the derivation of SFV scheme for a basic hyperbolic conservation law.
-In the current study, we derive the SFV schemes for two benchmark models used in the current study, the Kraichnan-Orszag three-mode problem and Buckley-Leverett example.
+To compute $E(u_h|\omega_j)$, the governing parametric equation needs to be integrated on the cells both in the physical and paramter spaces. \citet{Jin2017} presents the derivation of SFV scheme for a basic hyperbolic conservation law.
+In this section, we present the construction of SFV schemes for two benchmark models used in the current study, the Kraichnan-Orszag three-mode problem and Buckley-Leverett example.